joeyjackson/mern-boilerplate/README.md

 ```

 ## Configuration
 Create a `.env` file based on the provided `.sample-env` file.
-Use this to provide serving details, mongo configuration and credentials.
+Use this to provide serving details, mongo configuration, and credentials.

 ## Running the Application
 ### Development